Douglas-Machado/college-node/README.md

   Run `npm install` to get the packages

+  Run `npm run seeds` to get all data from API

   Run `npm run dev` to start the application

+  Run `npm run build` to build the application

   Run `npm run test` to see the coverage or open the index.html in `coverage/lcov-report`